learn-co-students/swift-firstTask-playground-swift-intro-000/README.md

 ![checks](http://i.imgur.com/jTLIJye.png)

 Here's how you should be answering these various questions.
-I like to delete where it states
+We like to delete where it states

 ```swift
 // write your code here